shainachen/react-music/README.md

 ~~~

 ### Set Up a Database
-Use [Workbench](https://www.mysql.com/products/workbench/) or another mySQL GUI to set up your database.
+Use [Workbench](https://www.mysql.com/products/workbench/) or another MySQL GUI to set up your database.
 Connect your GUI to
 the service instance by inputting the service instance credentials (`connection name`, `username`, `password`) in the GUI.
 ![Example Page of Setting Up Database](https://dev.mysql.com/doc/workbench/en/images/wb-mysql-connections-setup-new-connection.png)
 ### Load Data
 To load data into your GUI, do the following:
 1. Import the data from the CSV file located at `./src/resources/AlbumList.csv` into the GUI.
 Every column name should be a `String`.
-2. Name your table `albums`
+2. Name your table `albums`.
 3. Add another column called `id`.
 Set the datatype to `INT` and select: `PRIMARY KEY`, `AUTO-INCREMENT`.

 ### Configure Spring Application